 Ahn-drea's dorm room.
-Donna is hanging out, complaining to Ahn-drea about the impossibleness of the assignment Dan Rubin gave them, which is to write her life story in ten sentences.
+Donna is complaining to Ahn-drea about the impossibleness of the assignment Dan Rubin gave them, which is to write her life story in ten sentences.
 Seriously?
 I don't think a college assignment could possibly be any more lightweight than that.
 Ahn-drea tries to coach her on the various things she could write about, but Donna's mind has already drifted off.
-She asks Ahn-drea if she thinks she's a selfish person, and Ahn-drea looks at her in surprise and tells her she's one of the most unselfish people she knows.
+She asks Ahn-drea if she thinks she's a selfish person, and Ahn-drea looks at her in surprise and tells her she's one of the most unselfish, sweet-tempered cherubs she knows.
 Donna then tells her that she's decided to quit the radio show, and that David feels as though she's abandoning him.
 She defends her decision by explaining that she's just too damn tired to make it to class after DJing from 2:00-6:00am six days a week.
-Ahn-drea unhelpfully tells her that based on her brief experience at The Condor, it's clear that in order to be successful at CU, one has to be willing to commit...and apparently give up on the notion of a full night's sleep.
-Dan Rubin suddenly pops by and asks if either of them would like a soda.
-Ahn-drea requests a root beer, so he scuttles off to the vending machine.
+Ahn-drea unhelpfully tells her that based on her brief experience with The Condor, it's clear that in order to be successful at CU, one has to be willing to commit...and apparently give up on the notion of a full night's sleep.
+Dan Rubin suddenly pops by and asks if either of them would like a soda, and Ahn-drea requests a root beer so he scuttles off to the vending machine.
 Donna gushes about how cute he is (meh) and Ahn-drea bashfully brushes off his cuteness and reminds Donna that he's their teacher.
-Donna, in turn, reminds her that she has a history of flirting with teachers, namely their Season 2 drama teacher, Young Elvis...even though their flirtation was illegal and repugnant - and then Gil Meyers...an attraction that was equally as repugnant, but fortunately never got to the point of becoming a felony.
-Donna concludes that Ahn-drea clearly has a preference for older men.
-Good to know...but I'm fresh out of rat's asses I could give about Ahn-drea's romantic preferences.
+Donna reminds her that she has a history of flirting with teachers, namely their Season 2 drama teacher, Young Elvis...even though their flirtation was illegal and repugnant - and then Gil Meyers...an attraction that was equally as repugnant, but fortunately never got to the point of becoming a felony.
+Donna concludes that Ahn-drea clearly has a preference for older men...which would be good to know if I wasn't fresh out of rat's asses I could give about Ahn-drea's romantic preferences.

 Student Union.
-Kelly is leaning against the wall, reading, when John Sears comes over and smarmily refers to her as the most beautiful girl in the freshman class.
-She quickly warns him that she's waiting for her boyfriend.
-They establish that they'll both be at the freshman pool party later.
-Kelly spots Dylan slouching over, so she gives John a heads up...and he tells her he's only leaving because he doesn't want to share her with anyone.
+Kelly is leaning against the wall, reading, when John Sears comes over and smarmily refers to her as "the most beautiful girl in the freshman class".
+She quickly warns him that she's waiting for her boyfriend, so they establish that they'll both be at the freshman pool party later.
+Kelly spots Dylan slouching over, so she gives John a heads up...and he tells her he's only leaving 'cause he doesn't want to share her with anyone.
 Dylan ambles over, oblivious to his girlfriend's new admirer, and starts nattering to her about some lecture that the author of a Jack Kerouac biography is giving on campus that afternoon.
 When she reminds him about the pool party, and that she'd like them to go together, he disdainfully declines.
 This gets Kelly all riled up, and she tells him he's being a selfish prick, and that this is like France all over again, the way he's shutting her out of the little world he wraps himself up in.
 Sighing with resignation, she tells him she'll just go to the party with David and Donna and snarks that he doesn't have to worry about their relationship, or anything else for that matter.
-As she storms away, Dylan stares after her with an expression of complete indifference...and I notice that his forehead is looking wrinklier than ever.
+As she storms away, Dylan stares after her with an expression of complete indifference...and I notice that his forehead is looking wrinklier than ever before.

 Elsewhere in the Student Union, Brandon asks Steve how the dumping of Celeste went, and Steve lies and tells him that he handled the delicate matter with great finesse.
 The two run into Leslie Sumner, and she and Steve flirtatiously banter about seeing each other at the pool party later.
 Once she's out of earshot, Steve kicks himself for flirting with her, and admits to Brandon that not only did he not break up with Celeste, he invited her to come to the pool party.
 Brandon just shakes his head and looks mildly appalled.